 - 1 Tbs. cold unsalted butter, cut into small pieces

-In a small bowl, stir together the sugar, cornstarch, tapioca and salt.
+In a small bowl, stir together the granulated sugar, cornstarch, tapioca and salt.
 Place the strawberries and rhubarb in a large bowl, sprinkle with the sugar mixture and toss to distribute evenly.
-Immediately transfer to the dough-lined pan.
+Transfer the fruit mixture to the dough-lined pan.
 Dot with the butter.

+Place the pie dish on a baking sheet.
 Bake the pie until the crust is golden and the filling is thick and bubbling, 50 to 60 minutes.
 Transfer to a wire rack and let cool completely to set.
-Serve at room temperature or rewarm in a 350°F oven for 10 to 15 minutes just before serving.
+Serve at room temperature or rewarm in a 350°F (180°C) oven for 10 to 15 minutes just before serving.
+Serves 8.

 Williams Sonoma Test Kitchen